John Arthur Crump: Zoologist and anthropologist

-Crump made observations on the fauna and flora, and on local and German colonial cultural practices, in East New Britain during the late 1800s.
+Crump made observations on the fauna and flora, and on indigenous and German colonial cultural practices, in East New Britain during the late 1800s.
 Diaries, photographs and glass slides, and an extensive collection of New Britain objects are held at The National Library of New Zealand Alexander Turnbull Collection and The Museum of New Zealand Te Papa Tongarewa.

 Crump's published the first formal observations of the traditional New Britain practice of trephining for the management of depressed skull fracture, headache, and spiritual maladies.

 Crump was elected a Fellow of the Zoological Society of London in July 1901 for his contributions to knowledge on the fauna of East New Britain, particularly on herpetology and ornithology.

 Educator

 After returning from Papua New Guinea, Crump purchased a farm at Ocean Bay, Port Underwood in the Marlborough Sounds, New Zealand.
 Here he and Alice Crump established the Ocean Bay Aided School that was approved by the New Zealand Board of Education in 1908.
 The school opened officially on 5 February 1909 and operated for 15 years.
 The school pioneered a model of outdoor education considered the forerunner to that popularised by Kurt Hahn, Gordonstoun School, and the Outward Bound network of experiential education.
 The Outward Bound New Zealand programme is based at Anakiwa, near Ocean Bay in the Marlborough Sounds.
 The Ocean Bay School produced a number of notable alumni, including New Zealand-born British barrister John Platts-Mills.